 Introduction

-Students living in College-owned facilities are expected to comply with the Terms and Conditions of the Union College Residence Hall Contract, on the Union College Residential Life website, the Student Handbook, and the Academic Register.
+Students living in College-owned facilities are expected to comply with the Terms and Conditions of the Union College Residence Hall Contract, on the Union College Residential Education website, and the Student Handbook.
 The Residence Hall Contract is binding for one academic year (Fall, Winter, and Spring Terms), excluding vacation periods.
 All students are required to live on campus during the course of their undergraduate years, if space is available.

 Failure to check into halls, reside in the assigned room, or pay room charges will not release students from their financial liability to the College.
 Exceptions may be made for students graduating at the end of a term or entering residence for the winter and/or spring terms.
 Students who have signed a contract and participate in a Union College International Program or study away are still bound to the stipulations of the residence contract when they return from their program, and are financially responsible for the housing portion of their bill during the term.

 All students, except those assigned to rooms previously designated for single occupancy, should expect a roommate.
-The Office of Residential Life reserves the right to re-assign and consolidate students when deemed necessary.
-In such cases, students without roommates will be contacted by the Office of Residential Life and will be required to relocate within one week.
+The Office of Residential Education reserves the right to re-assign and consolidate students when deemed necessary.
+In such cases, students without roommates will be contacted by the Office of Residential Education and will be required to relocate within one week.

 The College takes no responsibility for losses due to fire, theft, water damage, or any other causes.
 Students are advised to obtain renter’s insurance to supplement family insurance coverage.
 The risk of having personal property in a Union College residence hall is borne entirely by the student.
 Students are advised and encouraged to keep their rooms locked at all times.